tmkorte/tmkorte.github.com/_documentation/content-api/index.md

 **Note:** While the top-level Rison keys are shortened to make request URLs more compact, the keys of the tags and geoRegion objects are not shortened.
 {:.fa-thumbs-up.icon-holder .callout-block .callout-success}

-### Sorting results
+### <a name="sorting_results"></a>Sorting results

 The Content API allows you to sort results using a variety of properties.
-What to sort by is a list of property and sort direction pairs.
+What to sort by is a list of property and sort order pairs.
 The Content API sorts results by the first property in the sort order list.
 The API then sorts using the second property within the first and so on.

 By default the Content API sorts result by their submission date with the most recent submission first.
 Specifying a sort replaces the default submission date sort.
 If you want to sort content by some property and then by submission date, you must include the submission date in your sort order list.